 Susceptibility to Multiple Air Pollutants in Cardiovascular Disease

 Background.
 Cardiovascular disease (CVD), the leading cause of death in the U.S., has been linked to chronic and acute air pollution exposures.
 Research has identified stronger effects of air pollution in lower-socioeconomic position (SEP) communities, where exposures are also often higher.
-While specific factors underlying this susceptibility remain unknown, chronic psychosocial stress related to social adversity has been hypothesized as a critical component.
-The potential interplay between social and environmental exposures is particularly relevant for CVD, as both impact upon several common processes in CVD.
-More clearly elucidating susceptibility factors will help to better identify at-risk populations, to offer methods for investigating joint effects of multiple exposures, and, ultimately, to develop more cost-effective interventions towards reducing disproportionate CVD burdens and health disparities.
+While specific factors underlying this socioeconomic susceptibility remain unknown, chronic psychosocial stress related to social adversity is hypothesized to be a key component.

-Poster by Clougherty et al, 2018 HEI Annual Conference
+Poster by Clougherty et al., 2019 HEI Annual Conference